 Read the guideReview best practices for safe exchanges, privacy, and deciding when to report or stop a conversation.

-Read the guideSee how private and public groups work, when posters are available, and why schools or events might publish one.
+Read the guideSee how private and public groups work, how invite notifications appear, when posters are available, and why schools or events might publish one.

-Read the guideFollow the app flow, learn what is removed, and see the fallback process if you cannot sign in.
+Use the templateFollow the app flow, learn what is removed, and see the fallback process if you cannot sign in.

 Read the guide